 When placed in the body, the silicone gel is impacted by gravity in the same way as the rest of the body.
 This gives silicone implants the ability to blend in seamlessly with the body (when implanted by a skilled surgeon like Dr. Schusterman).

-The number one reason women choose silicone breast implants is that they say they look and feel more like real breasts than saline implants.
+The number one reason women choose our silicone breast implants in Houston is that they say they look and feel more like real breasts than saline implants.
 While saline implants are traditionally rounder and firmer, silicone implants can be sculpted to mirror a woman’s natural breast shape, and feel more like natural breast tissue.
 This “teardrop” shape means that a skilled surgeon can make the implants disappear into the body in a way that makes the implant practically undetectable to the untrained eye.

 Also, saline breast implants can sometimes feel like water is sloshing back and forth in the body (a process known as “rippling”).
 Silicone gel responds to gravity just like ordinary breast tissue.
 “Gummy bear” silicone implants further improve upon this development by being filled with a less viscous type of silicone that resembles the inside of a gummy bear (hence the name).